 The addition of Ashwagandha is a bonus.
 Ashwagandha is used as an “adaptogen” to increase resistance to environmental stress, and as a general tonic.
 Clinical research shows that taking a specific ashwagandha root extract for 60 days showed reduced perceived stress levels by 33% to 44% and decreases in cortisol levels by 22% to 28% compared to baseline in adults with chronic stress (10), and it may prevent stress-related weight gain (11).

 This simple turmeric golden milk smoothie bowl is made with anti-inflammatory turmeric, homemade coconut milk, and is naturally sweetened with dates.
 Ginger, black pepper and ashwagandha help to increased the overall nutrient complexity of this nourishing dish.
-Add avocado for a blood sugar stabilizing effect.
+Bonus points for adding avocado for a blood sugar stabilizing effect.

 - 1/3 cup dried coconut flakes unsweetened